 NCAT maintains cash balances at various financial institutions.
 Deposit accounts at each institution are subject to insurance coverage up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
-NCAT also maintains repurchase account balances at Glacier Bank totaling \$2,431,625 and \$1,280,805 at September 30, 2017 and 2016, respectively.
+NCAT also maintains repurchase account balances at Glacier Bank totaling \$2,016,528 and \$2,431,625 at September 30, 2018 and 2017, respectively.
 These amounts are not insured by the FDIC, rather, they are protected under a master repurchase agreement in which there is collateral held by a third party.
-At September 30, 2017 and 2016, NCAT also has uninsured balances of \$-0- and \$393,745, respectively.
+At September 30, 2018 and 2017, NCAT has no uninsured balances.